brnakin/brnakin/README.md

 ------------------------------------
 ![1500x500](https://github.com/superberdus/superberdus/assets/83096271/1bf7413f-f027-4123-a834-22f468830cf2)

 Hi 👋, I'm Baran.
 Cyber Security Analyst and Data Scientist.
 I studied Computer Engineering and also studied Applied Data Science as a minor.
 I love to share what I know, so I try to provide free resources about cybersec and data science on my Medium account.
-I work as a Cyber Security Analyst at Barikat Cyber Security.
 I am currently developing myself in Data Science and Machine Learning.

 * 🌍  I'm based in Ankara
 * ✉️  You can contact me at [brnakinn@gmail.com](mailto:brnakinn@gmail.com)